 23. After I apply the config with Virtual DualShock 4 mappings, the mapping do not work, and joy.cpl does not show any gamepads

 Please check if you have other mappers installed, such as DS4Windows, DS4Windows 2 or InputMapper.
 Open them, and go to settings.
 Look for the setting "Hide DS4 controller", or "Use Exclusive mode", or any other setting that is related to hiding the gamepad from the system.
-Please make sure that this setting is disabled, and quit the application to disable remap in it.
+Make sure that this setting is disabled, and quit the application to disable remap in it.
 Check Tray for launched application and also exit it.
 Then try to relaunch reWASD and reapply the config with DualShock 4 mappings.

 In case you have had one of the mentioned mappers installed before, you will need to reinstall them, and check the settings responsible for Hiding the gamepad.